KendellHsu/kendellhsu.github.io/_projects/Tatsujin.md

 ---
 layout: page
-title: Lux
+title: Tasujin
-description: A perfomance item controll WS2812B with ESP32S3
+description: Implemented a Tatsujin game clone on a PYNQ-Z2 FPGA using an LED matrix and Verilog.
-img: assets/img/12.jpg
+img: assets/img/Tatsujin/Tatsujin_cover.png
-importance: 1
+importance: 2
-category: work
+category: school
-related_publications: true
 ---

 Every project has a beautiful feature showcase page.